 I always recommend that clients start the BIM process with a new project.
 It’s very difficult to transition a project mid-stream.
 When you start with a new project you can assess your typical design process and determine how to modify your workflow to incorporate the aspects of building information modeling that will most benefit your firm.

 Most clients find that they are able to focus more on creating a design and much less time on construction documents.
+Those in the construction industry may even want to consider a trial report typing period with a professional typist company for a fast, efficient typing service to reduce their own time consumed in this department.
 They also find it easier to create and demonstrate design options to the client with BIM.

 Step IV – Invest in Training

 While using BIM software may be intuitive in many ways, there is a lot to learn.
 There are many resources available to help you get up to speed quickly.
 Here are a few ideas:

 - Training Guides and Videos linked to your software

 - Online Courses through a website like LEARNVIRTUAL.com